trustpoliticsfear/trustpoliticsfear.github.io/_texts/Growing-Up-Muslim.md

 ## Hatice, 17, female, Merrylands, Turkish Australian, Muslim

-I feel like the media thrives on putting down Muslims and jump on any article or opportunity to put the words ‘Muslim’ and ‘terrorist’ in their articles.
-I feel saddened to think that with the way the world is going lately…at this pace I’ll read or see any news report that don’t depict Muslims as bad.
+I feel like the media thrives on putting down Muslims and jump on any article or opportunity to put the words 'Muslim' and 'terrorist' in their articles.
+I feel saddened to think that with the way the world is going lately...at this pace I'll read or see any news report that don't depict Muslims as bad.

 ## Khalid, 17, male, Strathfield, Indian Australian, Muslim